 Abstract

 Here we report our attempt to replicate reports of transgenerational epigenetic inheritance in Caenorhabditis elegans.
 Published results from multiple laboratories show that C. elegans adults and their F1 embryos exposed to the pathogen Pseudomonas aeruginosa show pathogen aversion behavior and a pathogen exposure-dependent increase in daf-7/TGFβ reporter gene expression.
 However, results from one group show persistence of the aversion behavior and elevated daf-7 expression in the F2, F3, and F4 generations.
 In contrast, we failed to consistently detect either the pathogen avoidance response or elevated daf-7 expression beyond the F1 generation.
+We did confirm that the dsRNA transport proteins SID-1 and SID-2 are required for the intergenerational (F1) inheritance of pathogen avoidance, but not for the F1 inheritance of elevated daf-7 expression.
+Furthermore, our reanalysis of RNA seq data provides additional evidence that this intergenerational inherited PA14 response may be mediated by small RNAs.
 The experimental methods are well-described, the source materials are readily available, including samples from the reporting laboratory, and we explored a variety of environmental conditions likely to account for lab-to-lab variability.
 None of these adjustments altered our results.
-Thus, we conclude that this example of transgenerational epigenetic inheritance lacks the robustness required for reliable experimental replication and investigation.
+We conclude that this example of transgenerational inheritance lacks robustness, confirm that the intergenerational avoidance response, but not the elevated daf-7p::gfp expression in F1 progeny, requires sid-1 and sid-2, and identify candidate siRNAs and target genes that may mediate this intergenerational response.

 Introduction

 C. elegans worms exposed to the pathogen Pseudomonas aeruginosa (strain PA14) learn to avoid this specific pathogen upon subsequent exposure (Zhang et al., 2005).
 PA14 exposure also induces the expression of a reporter (daf-7p::gfp) for the cytokine TGF-β in the ASI neurons of PA14-exposed animals (Meisel and Kim, 2014).
-In Moore et al. (2019) and three follow-up papers (Kaletsky et al., 2020; Moore et al., 2021a; Sengupta et al., 2024) Murphy and colleagues report that C. elegans adults trained to avoid PA14 transmit this learned avoidance and elevated daf-7p::gfp expression in ASI neurons to four generations of progeny (F1-F4).
-They further reported that numerous RNA interference (RNAi) associated genes, including the dsRNA transport proteins SID-1 and SID-2 (Winston et al., 2002; Feinberg 2003; Winston et al., 2007; McEwan et al., 2012), are required for the inheritance of the behavioral response and elevated daf-7p::gfp expression (Moore et al., 2019; Kaletsky et al., 2020).
+In Moore et al., (2019) and three follow-up papers (Kaletsky et al., 2020; Moore et al., 2021a; Sengupta et al., 2024), Murphy and colleagues report that C. elegans adults trained to avoid PA14 transmit this learned avoidance and elevated daf-7p::gfp expression in ASI neurons to four generations of progeny (F1-F4).
+They further reported that numerous RNA interference (RNAi) factors, including the dsRNA transport proteins SID-1 and SID-2 (Winston et al., 2002; Feinberg 2003; Winston et al., 2007; McEwan et al., 2012), are required for the inheritance of the behavioral response and elevated daf-7p::gfp expression (Kaletsky et al., 2020; Moore et al., 2019).
 To date, no follow-up reports by independent groups have been published on the transgenerational character of this response.
 We were keen to reproduce these results and investigate in detail the contributions of the dsRNA transport proteins SID-1 and SID-2 to transgenerational epigenetic inheritance (TEI).

 Results and Discussion